 Cheih Huang is one of my new role models.
 He shows that you can be profitable and treat employees humanely and even kind.

-In all the companies I have worked for, presidents and executives always think that cost savings is the key for profitability.
+In all the companies I have worked for, presidents and executives always think that cost savings is the key to profitability.
 They never stop to consider all the money they waste in employee training and retention.
-It seems so obvious as an employee, but how few companies quantify their soft costs of employees.
+It seems so obvious as an employee, but how few companies quantify their soft costs of employees?

-A work relationship should be a two-way street.
+A working relationship should be a two-way street.
 If it isn’t, the best and brightest find somewhere they are valued.